 Design Themes and Templates

 Unlike other photo companies, Mixbook allows you to change themes whenever you want, even mid-project, without messing up your book.
-The pages you’ve already created won’t be affected unless or until you apply a new theme layout onto the page.
-In fact, for my travel book I used a combination of two different themes, Modern Europe and Live to Travel.
+The pages you’ve already created won’t be affected unless or until you apply a new theme layout to the page.
+In fact, for my travel book, I used a combination of two different themes, Modern Europe and Live to Travel.

 The Photo Book Editor

 What I’ve always appreciated about Mixbook is its awesomely flexible photo editor, and, after making books with a variety of companies, it’s still my favorite.
 The truth is, I started making my travel book with another company because they were having a big sale, but after a few pages I actually stopped and switched over to Mixbook because I find it the easiest and most intuitive to work with and you can pretty much do anything you want.

 You can upload photos from your computer, Facebook, Instagram, Google Drive, or Smugmug.
 They’re permanently stored under My Photos forever if you want, and you can create albums, sort by taken or date added.
 The one thing missing is the ability to see file names at a glance.
 You have to click on an individual image to see the file name.
 Not that big a deal most of the time, but I had a situation where I accidentally uploaded the wrong resolution (be sure to use 300 dpi, minimum of 4MB for best results) and it would have been nice to see the file names easily so I’d know which ones to trash.

 Working with Your Images

 It’s simple to add or resize image holders, rotate, flip, and span images across two pages, swap places with another photo, zoom in and out, move an item forward or backward, or add it to the background.
 You don’t have to deal with special edit modes or extra pop-ups or search around for other toolbars or menus, something I’ve found annoying with other photo book companies.
 When you click on an image, a little menu appears below it with all your options.
 Easy peasy.